JoshZeisloft/JoshZeisloft.github.io/_pages/about.md

 What I'm looking for
 ======
 I am seeking full-time opportunities related to robotics with an emphasis on mechanical design and testing.
-In the field on robotics, I am mainly looking for the opportunity to work on robotic cells for manufacturing improvment.
+In the field on robotics, I am mainly looking for the opportunity to work on robotic cells for manufacturing improvement.
 Ideally, working as an integrator or in-house integrator, wokring through the entire design, build, program and test cycle.

 What I can offer
 ======